Dynamotivation/AdvancedSoftwareEngineering/readme.md

             @JsonProperty("rentCharger") RentCharger rentCharger
     ) {
         this.inclusiveStartDate = inclusiveStartDate;
-        this.nextPaymentDate = inclusiveStartDate;
-        this.monthlyDayOfPayment = new NthDayOfMonthAdjuster(monthlyDayOfPayment);
+        this.monthlyDayOfPayment = monthlyDayOfPayment;
+        this.monthsOfNotice = monthsOfNotice;
+        this.nextPaymentDate = nextPaymentDate;
+        this.inclusiveEndDate = inclusiveEndDate;
-        this.tenants = tenants;
+        this.tenants = new ArrayList<>(tenants); // Register subscribers defensively
         this.id = id;
         this.rent = rent;
         this.associatedRentalId = associatedRentalId;
         this.rentCharger = rentCharger;

-        // Notifies the tenants of the new lease agreement tenants.forEach(tenant -> tenant.addLeaseAgreement(this));
     }

     public LocalDate getInclusiveStartDate() {